JamesSkemp/MyVideoGames/README.md

 - `ionic start myVideoGames tabs`
 - Selected v4 (beta)
 - `ionic serve` within the application directory to run
+	- `ionic cordova run android -l` to run in the Android emulator.

 [Parsing XML, CSV and TSV files with Ionic][1] used to help understand how to pull XML data.